 Staying relatively close to Uni, there are many restaurants in the Charminster area.
-There’s Lebanese restaurant, Retro, American-themed Starz with its foot-long hot dog, American pancakes, and Ben and Jerry’s milkshakes.
+There’s a Lebanese restaurant, Retro, American-themed Starz with its foot-long hot dog, American pancakes, and Ben and Jerry’s milkshakes.

 Nippon Inn, a quaint little Japanese restaurant, serving a number of small cheap dishes, is the perfect place to meet with friends and get a great selection of food at a bargain price.

 It is also home to many Greek and middle eastern restaurants, including Bedouin, which doubles up as an outdoor shisha bar.

 If you’re looking for dinner and a film, you can head down to the newly opened BH2 Leisure Complex.
 As well as a state-of-the-art, 10 screen multiplex ODEON cinema, the complex gives you the choice of 13 different restaurants to take your pick of.

 Restaurant chains include ASK Italian, Five Guys, Nando’s, Pizza Express, T.G.I Fridays and Prezzo – giving you a whole host of options to choose from.
 The BH2 Complex is located in Exeter Crescent.
 You can also visit popular favourites including The Stable, Turtle Bay and Franco Manca.